ccswbs/UoGd7-Training/features/howto-featured.md

 ## Features Listing Page

 If you navigate to www.uoguelph.ca/sitename/features, you will find the Features listing page, where a list of all your features is stored.

+This listing page can also be filtered by categories and keywords.